theogpt/theogpt.github.io/lives-of-alcyone/index.md

 From this time onward events moved along ordinary courses—skirmishes with sorrounding tribes, embassies to neighbouring Chiefs, cultivation of land, and the business of a great settlement.
 Mars passed away at about the age of sixty-five, leaving Herakles to succeed him, with Alcyone as his most trusted councillor and dearest friend.

 Alcyone died at the age of sixty, in 17,404 B.C., his wife preceeding him by a few years.
-Herakles died soon after Alcyone, never recovering quite from the loss."The better half of myself is gone,"

-he said sadly;"why should I remain behind?"
+Herakles died soon after Alcyone, never recovering quite from the loss."The better half of myself is gone," he said sadly;"why should I remain behind?"

 Not considering that either of his sons Gem and Arcor was sufficiently steady and reliable to succeed him, he named his brother Siwa as his successor, and sent his sons away, each with a strong troop and caravan, to found cities for themselves.

-Chart XXVI
-Central Asia and India

-17,464 B.C.

-Chart XXVI
-Central Asia and India

-17,464 B.C.

-th

-Chart XXVI
-Central Asia and India

-17,464 B.C.

-Fomal Cygnus

-Chart XXVI
-Central Asia and India
+Chart XXVI - Central Asia and India - 17,464 B.C.

-17,464 B.C.

-Alastor
-Myna
-Sirona
-Pomo

-Chart XXVIa
+Chart XXVIa - Poseidonis - 17,228 B.C.
-Poseidonis

 (Birth of Orion)

-17,228 B.C.

 Orion was born in the year 17,228, in an Accadian race in the southern part of Poseidonis.
 The country was in an unsettled condition, and the people, who were chiefly manufacturer's and traders, suffered much from the depredations of pirates.